Kiranjith83/SA/SA.md

   ## Undifferentiated heavy lifting.
    - It means any part of application or system that is not specific to the business.
      - Example: Describes the part of application that is used by every one, and dont have to focus on.
 AWS takes care of heavy lifting of the infrastructure management while running your EC2 instances.

+- Reliability
+  - resource will work as designed
+Resiliency
+  -  able to recover from damage or disruption Durability
+  - resource will continue to exist until you decide to remove it Availability
+  - you can access a resource or service when you need it

 # Shared responsibility security model.